 Other Resources at UMaine

-You may be interested in visiting the University of Maine Department of Food Science & Human Nutrition for more information regarding their state-of-the-art food pilot plant or other food technology services.
+You may be interested in visiting the University of Maine School of Food and Agriculture for more information regarding their state-of-the-art food pilot plant or other food technology services.

 Could funding help you towards commercializing your food product?